himanshukj17122000/JavaScript-Animations-Extensions/README.md

 - This is a simple extension to allow the users to get a webpage with the particles animation on it.
 The users can then edit the web page to include the content they require for their own project.

-- Implement 11 different animations using the input field of your vs-code.
+- Implement 12 amazing animations using the input field of your vs-code.
+You can even play music using one of the animations!
 Each command would provide you different files that can easily be changed to improve the animations.

 - Implement a styling sheet for your project that comes with styling options for almost all the components you would need in your project.